 By manipulating the connection string, an attacker is able to cause the application to connect to an unintended data source.
-The attacker may be able to bypass authentication by re-routing the application to use his own database.
-The attacker may also get data from another database by re-routing the application to use it.
+The attacker might be able to bypass authentication by re-routing the application to use their own database.
+The attacker might also get data from another database by re-routing the application to use it.
 The exact impact of a connection string injection vulnerability is difficult to predict because it is heavily dependent on application logic.
 Overall, the connection string vulnerability is difficult for an attacker to use, but it is still a serious vulnerability.

 To prevent connection string injection vulnerabilities, validate all input, store connection strings securely, and don't use user input in connection strings.